nim-lang/Nim/doc/contributing.md

      Fixes #123; refs #124

-   indicates that issue ``#123`` is completely fixed (GitHub may automatically close it when the PR is committed), wheres issue ``#124`` is referenced (e.g.: partially fixed) and won't close the issue when committed.
+   indicates that issue ``#123`` is completely fixed (GitHub may automatically close it when the PR is committed), whereas issue ``#124`` is referenced (e.g.: partially fixed) and won't close the issue when committed.

-6. PR body (not just PR title) should contain references to fixed/referenced github issues, e.g.: ``fix #123`` or ``refs #123``.
-This is so that you get proper cross referencing from linked issue to the PR (github won't make those links with just PR title, and commit messages aren't always sufficient to ensure that, e.g. can't be changed after a PR is merged).
+6. PR body (not just PR title) should contain references to fixed/referenced GitHub issues, e.g.: ``fix #123`` or ``refs #123``.
+This is so that you get proper cross-referencing from linked issue to the PR (GitHub won't make those links with just
+   PR title, and commit messages aren't always sufficient to ensure that, e.g. can't be changed after a PR is merged).

-7. Commits should be always be rebased against devel (so a fast forward merge can happen)
+7. Commits should be always be rebased against devel (so a fast-forward merge can happen)

    e.g.: use `git pull --rebase origin devel`:cmd:.
 This is to avoid messing up